 The business continued to grow and incorporated in May of 1987.
 With growth came the need to organize and develop systems.
 Job descriptions and hiring standards were established.
 Using her experience as a teacher, Suzanne devised a structured training program to standardize the housecleaning.
 The purchase of vehicles helped improve dependability.
 Buying washing machines assured that each rag was free of residue.
 Eventually a custom computer program provided individual customer worksheets and streamlined scheduling.

 The company soon outgrew the garage and the business moved into its first office/warehouse facility in Fresno.
 In 1998, the Master’s Helping Hands, Inc. found its present home for its 20 employees, three washers, three dryers, and eight vehicles – an office/warehouse at the southeast corner of Shields and Sunnyside Avenues.
-The locally grown company serves a regular customer base in the Fresno-Clovis area in excess of 500 accounts.
+The locally grown company serves a regular customer base in the Fresno-Clovis area.